zoebarrington/wdi-project-two/README.md

 All the Gear, No Idea is a remake of the cycling blog that I wrote when I cycled across Canada in the summer of 2017.
 Users can sign in to write, edit, delete and comment/rate blogposts.

 All the Gear, No Idea is my second project from General Assembly's Web Development Immersive course.
 It was an individual project built within the space of a week.
-This project was my first attempt at backend technologies.
+This project was my first attempt at backend technologies and took place over week 6 of the course.

+## Course Curriculum:
+### Week 5: Module Two
+* Node.js
+* Express.js
+* EJS
+* MongoDB
+* User Authentication

+*Full course curriculum available at bottom of page*

+***

 ## Brief
-To create a RESTful blog, restaurant review app or instagram clone.
-The app had to meet the following criteria:
+To design a full-stack Node app that must include:

+* At least two models
+* RESTful routes
-* Has a user model and user authentication
+* User authentication
-* Allows users to edit, delete and add blogposts and blogpost comments
+* Allows users to edit, delete and add posts
-* Has a blog model and a comments/rating model
 * Is styled with Bulma, but doesn't look like Bulma
+* Deployed on Heroku
+* EJS for template creation
+* CSS framework on the front-end

+**Timeframe:** 1 week(October 2018)

+## Concept

+We were given three options to choose from - an Instagram clone, a restaurant review or a blogging site.
+I chose the blogging site and recreated the Wordpress blog I had written when I cycled across Canada.

 ## Home Page
 ![Homepage](screenshots/home-page.png)